botlabs-gg/yagpdb/README.md

 ### Running YAGPDB yourself

-Running this bot may seem challenging and that's because I don't have time to make it easy to run for everyone, for the most part, it should run fine after the initial work has been done.
+Running this bot may seem challenging, and that's because I don't have time to make it easy to run for everyone, for the most part, it should run fine after the initial work has been done.
+Please view [this page](https://docs.yagpdb.xyz/others/self-hosting-with-docker) for more information.

 #### Updating
 Updating after v1 should migrate schemas automatically, but you should always take backups beforehand if things go wrong.